 The fourth factor, preventable risk factors (e.g., smoking, obesity, poor diet, lack of physical activity), affects both genders but women and particularly poor women disproportionately.
 The study points out that in more than 300 counties in the United States, life expectancy declined over 20 years for women.

 It is time to wake up America!
 These statistics are appalling and embarrassing.
 Look at the the real world human costs of economic policies that create and sustain such divergence.
-The most recent recession, clearly the result of financial deregulation and unfettered free market greed, has had catastrophic global consequences that have reshaped the landscape.
-Budgetary discussions center around deep government cuts to education and social services – further compromising the very people who have been hurt the worst.
+The 2008 recession, clearly the result of financial deregulation and unfettered free market greed, has had catastrophic global consequences that have reshaped the landscape.
+Budgetary discussions centered around deep government cuts to education and social services – further compromising the very people who have been hurt the worst.
 Elimination of continued tax breaks to the richest Americans is absolutely off the table.
 And now the Conservative agenda is to abolish “Obama Care?”
 Look at the evidence people – its all around you.
 Before you buy into an ideology – look at the real world consequences – look at the evidence, and ask yourself how you and your loved-ones are affected.
 It scares me that such callus disregard for our fellow citizens is the new chic.